Personal Injury Lawyer

 If you are able to change your revocable trust, you should do so right away.
 For example, if you have certain gifts or your ex-spouse’s family in the trust, you may want to remove those.
 If you have left money for your minor children in this trust, you may want to remove your ex-spouse as trustee and name someone else.

 It’s important to make all these changes to your estate plan while getting divorced.
 It seems like a lot and can be overwhelming.
 However, the sooner you get it done, the better you will feel.
-If you have any questions about making changes to your estate plan, contact an estate planning attorney.
+If you have any questions about making changes to your estate plan, contact an estate planning lawyer.